 Tenants renting a property in Belgium may only require contents insurance; to cover their belongings and those of their landlord if living in a furnished property.
 In rented properties, the landlord is responsible for insuring the building.
 Home insurance policies of all shapes and sizes are available from insurers such as:

 With all these insurers, you might want to consider checking your options on a comparison platform.
 For more information on these platforms and more, read our complete guide to home insurance in Belgium.

 Life insurance policies (assurance-vie) offer a financial settlement for your loved ones should you pass away.
 You can generally take out a package in your own name or a joint policy alongside your partner.
 Premiums vary but are likely to be more expensive if you have an existing illness.

 Insurance companies will usually allow you to select the amount of insurance you want (in thousands of Euros, known as the sum insured), and will calculate your premium based on this and your medical history.

 Taking out travel insurance (assurance voyage) as a Belgian resident is fairly straightforward, with a host of insurers offering general and specialist packages.

-The policies on offer in Belgium usually cover accidents, medical expenses, luggage insurance, and third party liability.
-Some insurers will allow you to increase your level of cover to include trip cancellations or delays.
+The policies on offer in Belgium usually cover accidents, medical expenses, luggage insurance, and third-party liability.
+Some insurers will allow you to increase your level of coverage to include trip cancellations or delays.
 If you are going on a higher-risk holiday – for example, one where you will take part in winter sports such as skiing – you will need to take out a specialist policy or upgrade your standard one at an extra cost.

 Family and personal liability insurance